ENCCS/hpda-python/content/stack.rst

 ^^^^^^^^^^^^^^^

 Sometimes, you need to change the dimension of an array.
-One of the most common need is to trasnposing the matrix during the dot product.
+One of the most common need is to transposing the matrix during the dot product.
 Switching the dimensions of a NumPy array is also quite common in more advanced cases.